 There’s a rich vein of self-satisfied laziness running through the whole franchise now: the presenters are provided with accommodation for a base; supporting personnel with high levels of expertise; contributions from people with local knowledge; a nerve centre with more screens than a city dealing room; more cabling than the East Coast Main Line; and for what results?

 Urban foxes; grainy shots of excavated earth where there had been a badger earlier in the day; repetition mostly; species many of us could spot on a decent day’s walk; very few genuine rarities.
-Go and find a lesser-spotted woodpecker, or a nightingale, you lazy bastards!
-You have enough resources at your disposal.
-Or deal with some proper wildlife issues, maybe highlight some of the appalling land management practices going on out there.
-I could tell you where to start looking!
+Go find a lesser-spotted woodpecker, or a nightingale; you have enough resources at your disposal.
+Or perhaps deal with some proper wildlife issues, maybe highlight some of the appalling land management practices going on out there.
+There’s no shortage of people who could tell you where to start looking!